lee-doctor/kubesphere-sdk-go/docs/ComponentStatusAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiHandleGetComponentsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetComponentsV1alpha2Request struct via the builder pattern

 ### Return type